-A Virtual Private Network (VPN) connection is a must when connecting to your business through an unsecured connection like public Wi-Fi.
-Even if a hacker manages to position himself in the middle of your connection, the data will be strongly encrypted.
+A Virtual Private Network (VPN) connection is a must when connecting to your business through an unsecured connection like a Wi-Fi hotspot.
+Even if a hacker manages to position himself in the middle of your connection the data here will be strongly encrypted.
 Since most hackers are after an easy target they'll likely discard stolen information rather than put it through a lengthy decryption process.